pycountry/pycountry/src/pycountry/README.txt

 The country subdivisions are a little more complex than the countries itself because they provide a nested and typed structure.

-All subdivions can be accessed directly:
+All subdivisons can be accessed directly:

   >>> len(pycountry.subdivisions)
   4548